jessesquires/jessesquires.com/_posts/2016-07-31-enums-as-configs.md

 cell.apply(style: .settings)
 {% endhighlight %}

-Notice the call site can actually remains *unchanged* due to Swift's type inference.
+Notice the call site can actually remain *unchanged* due to Swift's type inference.
 Previously `.settings` referred to the `enum` value, but it now refers to the `static var` property in the extension.
 We can provide a more modular, extensible API without sacrificing conciseness or clarity.

 As mentioned above, clients can now effortlessly provide their own styles by adding an extension.
 Even more, they can choose to only override some of the default properties: